 “With QPR ProcessAnalyzer, our BPM office delivers data-driven process analysis to support business transformation.”

 - Fauzia Khan, Business Process Manager, Nokia

 As the Order-to-Cash and Purchase-to-Pay processes of these two companies were different, they need to be harmonized to achieve uniform customer experience, economies of scale and business synergies.
-Using the exact data stored in the source systems, Nokia gains knowledge on what happens in the processes and what kind of actions they need to take to make these operate in conjuction in the coming years.
+Using the exact data stored in the source systems, Nokia gains knowledge on what happens in the processes and what kind of actions they need to take to make these operate in conjunction in the coming years.

 "In the pilot, we decided to take three different processes.
 The Order-to-Cash process, the Procure-to-Pay process, and Nokia at that time last year (2017) was going through a major merger and acquisition with Alcatel-Lucent.

 So we had on the left side legacy Nokia processes, on the right side legacy Alcatel-Lucent processes.
 And we were looking for one tool that would help us understand in an organization with 50% of employees coming from Nokia and 50% coming from Alcatel-Lucent, and none of them know completely the entire story, so what would be the tool that would help you before you start harmonizing your new processes and your old processes into new ones?"